chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Now what we _really_ want isn't literals; it's a way to _use unit symbols_ in our computations.

 **(click)**
-mp-units engineered a better solution for this, initially called quantity _references_.
+mp-units engineered a better solution for this, which they call _unit symbols_.
 You can see how it looks for all these use cases here.
 This solution lets you compose units, it lets you use whatever numeric type you want --- it's great!

 Our plan is to explore some version of this approach instead of going with the popular but deeply flawed UDLs.
-That said, if you want UDLs in your project, it's easy enough to define your own, and we'd be glad to provide guidance as to how.
+That said, if you want UDLs in your project, it's easy enough to define your own --- again, it's what we're currently doing internally --- and we'd be glad to provide guidance as to how.

 ---